rust-secure-code/cargo-auditable/README.md

 `cargo auditable` works with any Cargo command.
 All arguments are passed to `cargo` as-is.

+## Adoption

+Microsoft uses `cargo auditable` internally and maintains the [data extraction library for Go](https://github.com/microsoft/go-rustaudit).

+[NixOS](https://nixos.org/) and [Void Linux](https://voidlinux.org/) build all their Rust packages with `cargo auditable`.
+If you install packages from Nix, you can audit them!

 ## FAQ

 ### Doesn't this bloat my binary?